This position is currently filled. Please keep an eye out for future openings.

 - Master’s degree in College Student Personnel, Higher Education, Counseling in Student Affairs or a related field

 - 0-3 years of post-Master’s professional experience and 1-3 years of residence life related experience

 - Ability to respond to campus within 30 minutes

 - Demonstrated ability to support and advocate for underrepresented students as well develop opportunities dedicated to developing students' understanding of identity development, privilege, social justice, bias, and/or inclusive language/actions

 - Availability during night and weekend hours

-We offer a competitive salary, full benefits, parking, and a meal plan during the academic year as well as professional development funds.
+We offer a competitive salary, full benefits, parking, and a meal plan during the academic year.

 Loyola's Jesuit Identity

 Information about the Office of Student Life

 Service at Loyola